Virtual Power Plant: A Growing Energy Storage Trend in 2024

 Stabilizing Virtual Power Plants — Some countries have already detected a negative impact on grid stability and electrical quality.
 The grid is gradually becoming an active distribution network as various alternative energy sources, particularly renewable ones, are developed.
 In this situation, procuring the stability provided by ancillary services becomes highly significant.
 The providers of virtual power plants (VPPs) encounter a challenging situation because they want to gain from the shift to renewable energy while retaining their capacity to provide the service accurately and cost-effectively.

-Now let’s look at the major companies tackling these challenges and making Virtual Power Plant a success.
+Now, let’s look at the major companies that are tackling these challenges and making virtual power plants a success.

 Virtual Power Plant Companies